-- The scope of the University's Sexual Harassment Policy and Procedures - The definition of sexual harassment in the Title IX Final Regulations (See, 34 CFR 106.30) - How to conduct an investigation and grievance process including hearings and appeals - How to serve impartially by avoiding prejudgment of the facts at issue, conflicts of interest, and bias - Any technology to be used at a live hearing - Issues of relevance of questions and evidence for Decision-makers - Issues of relevance to create an investigation report that fairly summarizes relevant evidence
+- The scope of the University's Sexual Harassment Policy and Procedures - The definition of sexual harassment in the Title IX Final Regulations (See 34 CFR 106.30) - How to conduct an investigation and grievance process including hearings and appeals - How to serve impartially by avoiding prejudgment of the facts at issue, conflicts of interest, and bias - Any technology to be used at a live hearing - Issues of relevance of questions and evidence for Decision-makers - Issues of relevance to create an investigation report that fairly summarizes relevant evidence

 Specific training is also provided for Appeal Decision-makers, intake personnel, and university-appointed Advisors.
 All University Pool members are required to attend these trainings annually.
 Training may be offered internally or proof of external training will be acceptable for contracted third-parties.
-The materials used to train all university members of the Pool are publicly posted here: [insert URL].
+The materials used to train all university members of the Pool are publicly posted here: https://inside.nku.edu/titleix/resources/pool.html.